lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 on smooth Hankel functions,'' in _Electronic Structure and Physical Properties of
 Solids: The Uses of the LMTO Method_, Lecture Notes in Physics,
 <b>535</b>, 114-147.
 H. Dreysse, ed.
 (Springer-Verlag, Berlin) 2000.

+### _Additional exercises_

+You can try self-consistent calculations with the Pb 5_d_ in the valence as a local orbital